Last Updated on August 12, 2022 by Sorin Petroj

 It can be very tempting to simply put the table tennis balls in the washing machine and let it do the job.
 But be mindful of the spin-cycle as it can be detrimental to the ball’s performance.
-If you own very expensive table tennis balls, it is best not to risk putting them in the washing machine.
+If you own costly table tennis balls, it is best not to risk putting them in the washing machine.

-Cold water is best for cleaning table tennis balls as heat can be detrimental to the quality.
+Firstly, cold water is best for cleaning table tennis balls as heat can be detrimental to the quality.
 Full up your tub faucet with cold water.

 How to choose table tennis balls?

-Eastpoint Sports also come in packs of 100, so you know for sure there are plenty in hand, and you don’t have to run out in the middle of a match.
+Eastpoint Sports also come in packs of 100, so you know there are plenty in hand, and you don’t have to run out in the middle of a match.
 The only drawback is these are only available in white.

 How fast do table tennis balls go?